wu4f/gdoc2site/README.md

 # gdoc2site

-`gdoc2site` is a Python tool that exports every **tab** in a Google Doc as a standalone HTML page.
-Each tab becomes a separate HTML file containing styling provided by a supplied Jinja2 template in `base.html`, with Google redirect URLs cleaned and content simplified for deployment.
+`gdoc2site` is a Python script that exports every **tab** in a Google Doc as a standalone HTML page.
+Each tab is saved to a separate HTML file containing styling provided by a shared Jinja2 template in `base.html`.

-This repository contains the main script: **`gdoc2site.py`**.

 ---

 ## ✨ Features

-- Exports **each tab** from a Google Doc as its own HTML file
+- Exports **each tab** from a Google Doc to its own HTML file
 - Supports exporting:
   - **All tabs**
   - **A single tab** (via command-line argument)
+- Handles OAuth authentication automatically (stores `token.json`)
+- Extracts the `<body>` content from Google’s HTML export
 - Cleans wrapped Google redirect links (e.g., `https://www.google.com/url?q=...`)
-- Extracts only the `<body>` content from Google’s HTML export
 - Applies a Jinja2-based HTML template (`base.html`) to each exported page
-- Outputs to an `articles/` directory
+- Outputs each page to an `articles/` directory
-- Handles OAuth authentication automatically (stores `token.json`)

 ---